 What we hadn’t fully appreciated at the time was the extent to which the investment environment would change.
 Post-2008 it became clear that traditional risk management models were woefully unfit for purpose, having completely failed to predict the crisis or to protect investors’ capital as it unfolded.
 The old models are also failing in the current climate.
 In the new risk-on risk-off world assets that were negatively correlated pre-2008 are now moving in tandem.
 Markets that were once driven by fundamentals are now driven more by politicians and central bankers.

 The “new normal” would have seemed highly abnormal to a pre-crisis investor.
-Few would have predicted that by 2012 China’s economy would be faltering, the Euro area would be facing a possible breakup, interest rates would remain near zero in many parts of the world, Ben Bernanke would be in the thick of QE3 and that the global economy would remain sluggish with most Western consumers feeling like they never stopped being in a recession.
+Few would have predicted that more than 5 years after the financial, the Euro area could still be facing a possible breakup, interest rates would remain near zero in many parts of the world, and that the global economy would remain sluggish with many Western consumers feeling like they’ve never really stopped being in a recession.

 As a company Land Commodities has gone from strength to strength whilst the investment environment has lurched from crisis to crisis.
 But there’s been more to our success than simply backing the right horse (i.e. agricultural real assets).

 We realised early on that the real opportunity was not that increasing numbers of investors would be looking at agricultural assets for the first time, but rather how poorly those that did were being served.
 It seemed that the embryonic world of agricultural investment was dominated either by financial professionals pretending to know about farming or by farmers pretending to understand financial markets.
 By bringing the two disciplines together under one roof, Land Commodities has been working hard ever since to provide a better alternative.